-Your own private covered boat on the Honey Island Swamp, up to 6 guests, a full 90 minutes on the water.
+A small covered boat on the Honey Island Swamp, up to 6 guests, a full 90 minutes on the water.
 Every guest is guaranteed to hold a live baby alligator with a state-licensed captain.
-Self-drive to Pearl River, about an hour north of the French Quarter.
-Souvenir photo included.
+Self-drive to Pearl River, 35 miles north of New Orleans. $99 per person.

 “They were super friendly, offered ways to save money, and even provide transportation.
 Our swamp guide was awesome, took us up close and personal to gators.
 Definitely recommend!”